karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 --- abstract

-This document describes an update to DNS Catalog Zones ({{RFC9432}}) that facilitates a method for the primary server of a DNS zone to create the underlying master file for member zone(s) using information contained within a catalog zone.
+This document describes an update to "DNS Catalog Zones" ({{RFC9432}}) that facilitates a method for the primary server of a DNS zone to create the underlying master file for member zone(s) using information contained within a catalog zone.

 --- middle